ddragosd-demo-org/openwhisk-alexa-demo/README.md

 ```

 ### Step 3
-Commit changes back to github
+Commit changes back to github, either using the browser or the git CLI.

 ## Exercise 2

 In this exercise we will configure Alexa to let the user select a report suite using the Analytics API.

+### Step 1
-1. Replace the LaunchRequest function inside of newSessionHandlers with the implementation below.
+Replace the LaunchRequest function inside of newSessionHandlers with the implementation below.
 This code will make a call to the Analytics API to get all available report suites and list them back to the user.

 ```javascript
     'LaunchRequest': function () {